Deadline for Fall 2015 Loan - November 1, 2015

 Wilkes Community College participates in the William D. Ford Direct Loan Program.
+Direct Loans are another source of financial aid but these funds have to be repaid by the borrower/student.
 Under this program, the U.S. Department of education is your lender.
 You will have a loan servicer who is in charge of collecting payments, etc. There are four types of Direct Loans available.

 - Direct Subsidized Loans are loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at WCC.
 No interest is charged while a student is in school at least half-time, during the grace period, and through deferment periods.

 - Direct Unsubsidized Loans are loans made to eligible undergraduate students regardless of financial need.
 Interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.

 - Direct PLUS Loans are unsubsidized loans made to the parents of dependent students.
 PLUS loans help pay for the education expenses up to the cost of attendance minus all other financial assistance.

 - Direct Consolidation Loans allow you to combine all of your eligible federal student loans into a single loan with a single loan servicer.

 Note: Student must be enrolled at least six (6) credit hours each semester to apply for and receive a direct loan.
 Students must allow adequate time for their loans to be processed.